dispatch

 No — keep commits local · push manually later

-Per DOCTRINE rule 8, both questions are binary action gates — no (Recommended) marker on either option.
+Per DOCTRINE rule 8, the gate questions are binary action gates — no (Recommended) marker on any option.
 Two-outcome framing is symmetric; the orchestrator's analysis is reflected in the surrounding status output (gate results, retry counts, security verdict), not in pre-marking the choice.

 Process answers in order: